What’s the Difference Between Foil Stamping, Letterpress and Embossing?

 In this guide, you’ll learn the difference in techniques and how to use them in your artwork.
 Once you’ve established the sensory contrasts between each of our processes, your newfound air of confidence will have you gliding through the prepress phase.
 What’s more, you’ll gauge a better understanding of what to expect come delivery.

-Still, our print jargon is by no means a feat for the faint-hearted.
+Still, our print jargon is no mean a feat for the faint-hearted.
 So, if you find yourself overwhelmed by the various terms, not to mention the subtle nuances of each method applied, you’re not alone.
 There’s a reason we have dedicated account managers at Bambra.
 And this is why you should engage your print experts to help explain the specialist techniques in a way that makes sense to your designs.

 For something a little bit special, there’s metallic foiling.
 This example is so good, you’d think it was liquid gold (design & photo by our wonderful client, Arctic Mirage).